Mortgage Relief During COVID-19 Outbreak

 - Find out if your loan is owned by Freddie Mac.

 - A borrower can find out if their loan is guaranteed by FHA by calling their servicer.

 If your mortgage is federally-backed:

 There is a new federal law, the CARES Act (Coronavirus Aid, Relief, and Economic Security) Act, which offers the following protections for homeowners with federally backed mortgages:

 - Mortgage Forbearance.
 Servicers required to provide 180 days of mortgage forbearance (with option to extend for an additional 180 days) to borrowers attesting to COVID-19 financial hardship.
 Servicer may not charge any fees, interest, or penalties beyond amounts scheduled or calculated as if borrower made payments on time and in full.
 Applies to federally-backed mortgages (FHA, VA, RHS, Fannie Mae and Freddie Mac).

 - Foreclosure Moratorium.
 A moratorium on foreclosure proceedings, foreclosure-related evictions, and foreclosure sales for federally-backed mortgages has been extended until December 31, 2020.
-(Updated 5/14/2020)
+(Updated 8/27/2020)